krathalan/krack/README.md

 `krack-postpull.sh` specifically is useful for applying custom patches to PKGBUILDs.

 Keep in mind that Krack will check for a `krack-request-build` file immediately after the `krack-postpull.sh` script.
+If you are `cd`-ing in your Krack scripts, ensure that the `krack-request-build` file is in the final directory after `krack-postpull.sh` to have Krack acknowledge your build request.